Dannyzen/kubernetes-workshop/README.md

 kubernetes   ClusterIP      10.39.240.1   <none>           443/TCP          6h
 ```

 Well look at that!
 You've got an external ip _and_ a cluster ip.
-If you were inside the cluster.
-Right now, the external ip is all we care about, but let your imagine think about what could be done with the cluster ip!
+Tip is all we care about, but let your imagine think about what could be done with the cluster ip!

 1. `curl {EXTERNAL-IP}:8080` should respond with a glorious "Hi there"